The User statistics section is found under

 In this area, information is provided about the number of users logged in, the number of active sessions, and information about each active session (figure 7.2).

-A green dot by a user's name indicates that they are logged into the server.
-Two green dots indicate that this user is logged in twice.
-For example, perhaps they have Workbenches running on two different systems and are logged in via both Workbenches.
-A grey dot means they have previously logged in but are not at this time.
+A green dot indicates that that user is logged into the CLC Server.
+Two green dots indicate that the user is logged in twice.
+For example, they could be logged in from 2 Workbenches running on two different systems.
+A grey dot means they have previously logged in but are not logged in at this time.

-Click on the small button with a plus to the left of a username to expand the information about that user's sessions (figure 7.3).
-You can also log users off the server by clicking on the Invalidate Session... button.
-This opens a confirmation dialog where a message to the user can be written.
+Click on the small plus sybmol to the left of a username to expand the information about that user's sessions (figure 7.3).
+To log a particular user out, click on the Invalidate Session... button.
+This opens a dialog where you can write a message to display to the user (figure 7.4).
 This message is displayed via the user's active session.
-For example, if they are logged into a Workbench, a window will pop up saying they have been logged out of the server and also containing the message written in this field.
-This action forcibly logs the user out of the CLC Server.
-This action does not stop jobs already submitted or running on the server.
-Optionally, you can send a message to the user whose session is being terminated (see figure 7.4).
-If the user is logged into the CLC Server from a CLC Workbench, then the message entered will appear in a warning box that pops up via the CLC Workbench.
+For example, if they are logged into a Workbench, a dialog will pop up saying they have been logged out of the CLC Server, followed by the message provided.
+This action forcibly logs the user out of the CLC Server but it does not stop jobs already submitted or running on the server.